google-ar/WebARonTango/README.md

 	symbol_level = 1  # Faster build with fewer symbols. -g1 rather than -g2
 	enable_incremental_javac = true  # Much faster; experimental
 	```
- 9. Copy and paste all the content from this folder into the chromium/src folder.
+ 9. Copy and paste all the content from the current folder of WebAR into the chromium/src folder.
 Override every possible conflict that may arise if you use the file explorer.
  	`cp -r PATH_TO_THIS_FOLDER/* ~/chromium/src`
  10. `~/chromium/src$ gn args out/webar_54.0.2796.3`
-	NOTE: just exit "q!" in vi when it opens and shows args.gn (modified in the previous step using a proper editor ;))
+	**NOTE**: just exit "q!" in vi when it opens and shows args.gn (modified in the previous step using a proper editor ;))
  11. `~/chromium$ src/build/install-build-deps-android.sh`
  12. Execute the following commands and select the right choice on each.
 Do not worry if some commands do not have any effect.
  	```